myrrlyn/apocrypha.es/priv/archive/8k3apu.md

 entire region with relative ease in 1E 390.
 Similarly, the Annals recount the Dark Elf rebellion in 1E 396 as follows:

-> ...and seeing that the Nords were divided, and weak, the Dunmer took counsel
+> …and seeing that the Nords were divided, and weak, the Dunmer took counsel
 > among themselves, and gathered together in their secret places, and plotted
 > against the kinsmen of Borgas, and suddenly arose, and fell upon the Nords,
 > and drove them from the land of Dunmereth with great slaughter.